Back to Tennessee

 • Specifies that the sheriff's office can temporarily suspend compliance with the agreement during emergencies if it threatens public safety and welfare.

-• Allows other law enforcement agencies besides sheriffs to negotiate similar agreements for federal immigration enforcement under certain conditions.
+• Allows other law enforcement agencies besides sheriffs to negotiate similar agreements for federal immigration enforcement.

-• The amendment does not specify what happens if a sheriff fails to comply by January 1, 2027, beyond mentioning that state funds could be withheld.
+• The amendment does not specify what happens if a sheriff fails to comply with the requirement or how funds will be withheld in such cases.

 Amendment 2-0 to HB2219